This article appeared in the Gloucester Gazette on March 14, 2017

 Your Power of Attorney (“PoA”)

-In this document, you name the person(s) or entity that will manage your finances while you are still living but unable to manage them yourself.
+In your Power of Attorney, you name the person(s) or entity that will manage your finances while you are still living but unable to manage them yourself.
 This person is called your agent.
 So, for example, if you get lost on an African Safari, your agent could pay your bills, manage your income, and care for your children’s financial needs until you came home.
 If you got in an accident and were in a coma for two months, your agent would handle all of your family’s financial needs until you woke up.
 If you developed some sort of permanent disability, your PoA would also instruct your Agent to provide your Will to the Court to determine who the guardian of your children should be.

 If you fail to execute a PoA before you become incapacitated, someone will have to go to court to get appointed as your conservator.
 This is an expensive and time-consuming process, and your children will be without financial access in the meantime.
 Executing a PoA will ensure that your children are cared for while you are incapacitated but still living.